1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsCommunity Services Block Grant (CSBG) is sponsored by Utah Department of Workforce Services.
-Provides funding to community action agencies addressing poverty in Utah.
+Supports community action agencies in addressing poverty through various services.

 Get alerted about grants like this